Dow falls again as Wall Street rout continues – KION546

 By Paul R. La Monica, CNN Business

-Stocks sank again in early trading Friday morning.
-A solid jobs report was not enough to convince investors to look for bargains following Thursday’s more-than-1,000-point plunge.
+Stocks were lower in a volatile session Friday.
+A solid jobs report was not enough to fully convince investors to look for bargains following Thursday’s more-than-1,000-point plunge.

+The Dow was down nearly 200 points, or 0.5%, in midday trading, after plummeting more than 500 points shortly after the opening bell.

-The S&P 500 and Nasdaq also tumbled again Friday, falling 0.4% and 0.5% respectively.
-All three indexes are down for the week.
+The S&P 500 and Nasdaq also tumbled slightly Friday, falling 0.5% and 0.7% respectively.
+All three indexes are flat for the week.

-The Dow is on pace for its sixth consecutive weekly loss, while the S&P 500 and Nasdaq have fallen for the past five.
+The Dow may fall for the sixth consecutive week, while the S&P 500 and Nasdaq are looking to avoid a five-week losing streak.
 The stock market is now at its lowest point for the year.

-“It’s a crazy time,” said Scott Lepene, co-chair of Thompson Hine.
+“It’s a crazy time,” said Scott Lepene, co-chair of the distressed M&A investing group at Thompson Hine.
 “The market is reacting as if we are in a recession.
 We may not have bottomed out just yet.”

+Still, investors did prop up some stocks that reported good earnings.
+Shares of Square owner Block were higher thanks to strong results for its Cash App.
+Food delivery service DoorDash rose as much as 4% following its earnings.

+Consumers still appear to be in reasonably healthy financial shape, despite worries about inflation.
+That’s helping to lift pockets of the market and economy.

 The-CNN-Wire